python/typeshed/CONTRIBUTING.md

   explicit ``as`` even if the name stays the same); or
 * they use the form ``from library import *`` which means all names from that library are exported.

+For arguments with type and a default value of `None`, PEP 484 prescribes that the type automatically becomes `Optional`.
+However we prefer explicit over implicit in this case, and require the explicit `Optional[]` around the type.
+The mypy tests enforce this (through the use of --no-implicit-optional) and the error looks like `Incompatible types in assignment (expression has type None, variable has type "Blah") `.

 Stub files support forward references natively.
 In other words, the order of class declarations and type aliases does not matter in